 If you consider that just the oral pills contain so much variation, considering the broad range of options with other types of birth control can be quite confusing.

 It all sounds complicated, but in reality, you don’t have to make all the decisions yourself.
 All you need to do is have a conversation with a trusted medical provider.
 Once you and your doctor choose the pill best suited for your particular ailment, it’s up to you to keep tabs on your condition.
 It’s perfectly normal to have questions or concerns, so it’s best to choose a professional who is understanding and available.

-If you’re not sure who to speak to, contact our medical team here at Hello Alpha by filling out this form.
+If you’re not sure who to speak to, contact our medical team here at Alpha Medical by filling out this form.
 Our team of professionals is available to help you with any questions or concerns that you are having.
 We offer a personalized consultation as well as observation and monitoring of results.
 We want to help you with a simpler, better health care solution.

 Also, if you want to keep up with our latest articles pertaining to your health and well-being, follow our blog and check back for more!